mohamadsalahdarwish/commercial-uml/README.md

 The diagram shows the commercial license API as a box in the center, surrounded by its user (Beneficiary) and the other systems (internal, external components) that interact with it.
 This system helps beneficiaries issue or renew commercial licenses.
 It also provides a set of user interfaces for internal Baladi employees to complete the necessary approvals for granting commercial licenses.
 ![example-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mohamadsalahdarwish/commercial-uml/main/src/c4/context/commercial-contex-diagram.puml)

+The diagram shows that:
+-	The Beneficiary is the main actor who uses the commercial license API via the web browser.
+-	The web portal that calls the commercial license Api via http requests for serving the functionality for acquiring a license for business.
+-	The commercial license Api uses the common module as auxiliary service for integrating with several internal (Balady services) and external functionality to get several functionalities.
+-	The commercial license Api uses internal services (reusable components) to provide auxiliary functionality.